Who are you?

 I created this website to share my thoughts on games and anything related to games.
-My work is about contextualizing games so you can fully understand and better appreciate them.
-There will be discussions of politics because it is disingenuous or just ignorant to think games have no political implications behind the stories they tell or the actions you perform (e.g. having fun killing people reflects a level of psychopathy).
-Politics is the study of how things should be, which means it is an intrinsic part of being a critic.
-To not discuss politics would be to omit a significant part of games out of intellectual cowardice.
+My reviews are about interpreting games to help you better understand and appreciate them.
+There will be discussions of politics because it is disingenuous or just ignorant to think games have no political implications behind the stories they tell.
+Social conflict and the best way to resolve them are what stories are built on to give them meaning, which means analyzing how they are portrayed is an intrinsic part of being a critic.
+To not discuss politics would neglect discussion on a significant part of games that may influence how you see the world, so I am here to broaden and shape your perspectives.
 However, it is not my goal to indoctrinate, but to encourage free thinking and sharing of opinions.
 You are free to disagree with me.

 What kind of games do you like?